 To facilitate VTC staff and students to keep abreast of the future development of the Greater Bay Area, VTC's Guangdong-Hong Kong-Macao Greater Bay Area Talk Series invites scholars and celebrities in the territory to share their knowledge and experience, as well as their views on the development of the Area, keeping them updated to the latest development of the country and neighboring areas.

-Pictured left: Ms Grace Lau explained how Zetta Bridge brings in international talents, brands and companies and boosts the development of creative industry in the Area.
+Pictured left: Ms Grace LAU explains how Zetta Bridge brings in international talents, brands and companies and boosts the development of creative industry in the Area.

-Pictured left: Dr Fang explained the New Outline Development Plan for the Guangdong-Hong Kong-Macao Greater Bay Area.
+Pictured left: Dr FANG explains the New Outline Development Plan for the Guangdong-Hong Kong-Macao Greater Bay Area.

-Pictured left: Professor Thomas CHAN explained the composition of the Guangdong-Hong Kong-Macao Greater Bay Area and shared his views on the role of Hong Kong in the Area.
+Pictured left: Professor Thomas CHAN explains the composition of the Guangdong-Hong Kong-Macao Greater Bay Area and shares his views on the role of Hong Kong in the Area.